- What we collect

 Creative Arts Fellowships offer a $10,000 grant to support writers and artists to spend four weeks in the Library developing an artistic concept, artwork or body of work inspired or informed by the collections.
 Applications are now closed for the 2021 Creative Arts Fellowship program.
 Applications for the 2022 program will open in May 2021.

 - The Creative Arts Fellowship, supported by the Friends of the National Library of Australia, is open to creative practitioners and artists, working professionally in any art form, to create new artistic work that is inspired by or using particular collections.
 Artists may be working in such fields as music, dance, theatre, visual arts, emerging, hybrid and experimental art forms.

 - The Creative Arts Fellowship for Australian Writing, supported by the Ray Mathew and Eva Kollsman Trust, aims to support writers to develop their creative ideas by immersing themselves in an aspect of the collections.

 The National Folk Fellowship, offered in partnership with the National Folk Festival, supports folk musicians, singers, dancers, poets, performance artists, or collector-performers to develop a project based on the Library’s original folklore and related collections, with a performance at the following National Folk Festival.
-Applications are now open, and close at 5:00pm Australian Eastern Standard Time on Friday 7 August 2020.
+Applications are now closed for the 2021 National Folk Fellowship program.
+Applications for the 2022 program will open in early April 2021.